yedukrishnan93/cv/index.md

 ### Projects Worked
 - **Usxs Mobile Application**:Hybrid  Mobile application developed using ionic-3 for Shoping.
 - **Usxs Staff Application**:  Hybrid  Mobile application developed using ionic-4 for Staffs in a store
-- **Usxs Mirror**: Desktop application used for advertisment Screens using angualr 7 and electron.js and MySql as data base
+- **Usxs Mirror**: Desktop application used for advertisement screens using angular 7 and electron.js and MySql as data base